-This section of our website is dedicated to supporting distributed generation projects within RG&E's service area.
+We are committed to supporting distributed generation projects within our service area.
 Whether you are a customer considering distributed generation or you are an experienced contractor, we can help you learn more about distributed generation and guide you through the application process.

 What is Distributed Generation?